The mixed problem for the Laplacian in Lipschitz domains: Higher integrability of the gradient of a weak solution

 The inequalities in 3 and 4 give the result when $ \Omega $ is a half-space and $r=1$.
 Rescaling, gives the result for general $r$.
 For a general Lipschitz domain, we may change variables to reduce to the problem in a half space.
 The image of $ \sball x r$ will be contained in a ball of radius $\sqrt{1+M^2}r$ where $M$ depends on the Lipschitz constant. \end{proof}

 If $ \bar u = \average _{ \Omega \cap \ball x r } u \, dy $ or if $u$ vanishes on $ S\subset \partial \Omega \cap \sball x r$ and $ \sigma (S) > cr^ { n-1}$, then we have

-\begin{proof} 1.
+\begin{proof}[Proof of SoPo2] 1.
 We change variables to reduce to the case of a half-space and then rescale to obtain a radius of 1.
 Note that the change of variables, $ (x',x_n) \rightarrow ( x', \phi(x') + x_n)$ has Jacobian 1, so that this preserves mean value zero.

 2. In the case where $ \bar u$ is the average, we may extend and cut off as in the previous result and let $ v = \eta E( u-\bar u)$.
 We apply the trace theorem to obtain that $v$ is in a Besov space $B^ { p,p}_{ 1-1/p}$ (\cite{MR98a:47071}[p.~75].
 Next, we can use the embedding for Besov spaces on the boundary to conclude that